Stephen Delancey: Life in New York

 Delancey was to become one of the most successful merchants in the colony of New York with his well-known granary, warehouse and retail store, known to all as "Delancey and Co."
 During Queen Anne's War, letters of marque against the French served as a cover for DeLancey to engage in trade as an interloper with Red Sea Pirates of Île Sainte-Marie.
 This also entailed his engagement in the trade in enslaved Malagasy people.
 By the 1730s, he had become such a prosperous merchant that he was able to build a large mansion on Broadway, just above Trinity Church.
 The mansion was eventually demolished in 1792 to build the City Hotel, and the site is now occupied by the United States Realty Building.

-Stephen Delancey played an active role in the life of the city, serving as an Alderman for several years, and both a member of the New York Provincial Assembly and the Governor's Council.
+Stephen Delancey played an active role in the life of the city, serving as an Alderman for several years, and both a member of the New York General Assembly and the Executive Council.
 He is also credited with having presented as gifts to the city its first Town Clock and its first Fire Engine.